 Audience dress tends to be casual and business-casual.
 Themed clothing/costumes are always welcome and encouraged.
 For special events or opening nights, event publicity will include mention of specific attire recommendations.
 It’s good to bring a sweater or a shawl in case you find the air-conditioned theaters to be a bit cool.

-The venue is open at 11am Tuesday through Friday.
-You are welcome to arrive any time to enjoy a visit in the cafe and wait for your event.
+The venue is open 30 minutes prior to the first event of each day; check our schedule for showtimes.
+You are welcome to arrive early to your event to enjoy a visit in the lobby and wait for your entertainment.
 Plan on arriving between 15-30 minutes prior to any event to ensure all guests can be seated and the event start on time.
 You’re encouraged to arrive early to find parking, enjoy a refreshment, have something to eat and read the play’s program.
-Movie screening times vary but the house will usually open 30 minutes prior to the posted start time.
+Movie screening times vary and are often booked back-to-back but the house will usually open 15 minutes prior to the posted start time.

 Tickets must be purchased for any child attending a performance, and children must be seated with a parent.
 Babes-in-arms are not permitted in the theaters.
 Please contact the Box Office and speak with one of our representatives regarding the content and length of the production to determine if it seems suitable for your child.
 Should your child become restless during the performance, management may ask you to adjourn to the lobby.